kubermatic-labs/kkp-using-argocd/README.md

 1. Now we can create user-clusters on this dedicated seed cluster as well.

 FIXME:
-1. metering pod error?
+1. metering pod error? need to create manually 2 buckets in minio.
+Also user does not exist.
 1. No velero backups?
-1. move ClusterIssuer to common? so that it gets auto installed via seed-extras Apps.
-1. external-dns for dns entries?

 > NOTE: Sometimes, we get weird errors about timeouts.
 We need to restart node-local-dns daemonset and/or coredns / cluster-autoscaler deployment to resolve these errors.